grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Percy hesitated.
 "How about... three times a standard hull-load fee?"

+[//]: # (A "hull load" = the amount one average-sized cargo submarine could carry.
+It's an established norm, even though some small subs could only carry half a hull load, and bigger ones 1.5 hull loads on a run.
+The _Prospect_ carries a pretty typical hull load.)

 "Done.
 I can pay you two-thirds now and the remainder on delivery.
 I assume coin will be satisfactory?"

 "Absolutely."
 Said Percy, kicking herself that she didn't ask for more.
-Still she have never been paid triple for a hull load before.
+Still, she have never been paid triple for a hull load before.

 Trinity stood and shuffled over to a sideboard where an enormous ledger book was laid out open.
 She made marks with a large fountain pen in it between counting out heavy coins and placing them into a soft leather satchel.
 While counting she continued the conversation as if it were no effort.
 "This must be quite a bit of money for you Captain Percy.
-Tell me, have you thought about selling your boat after you make the delivery and taking all the profit you would have and settling down with a nice man somewhere?"
+Tell me, have you thought about selling your boat after you make the delivery and taking all the profit you will have and settling down with a nice man somewhere?"

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

-Percy smiled at the matronly side that had suddenly come out of Trinity.
+Percy smiled at the matronly side that Trinity had suddenly revealed.
 "Well, you know what the old cliche says about captains: I'm married to my boat.
 There's no man who could compete with her.
 Besides, you know how the surface life is: where it isn't chaos it's bureaucracy.
 I'd rather stay underwater."

 Trinity nodded.
 "Unfortunately there's some truth to that.
 There's no sure future anywhere on the surface.
 Makes it hard to commit to settling down anywhere particular."